CoralVentures/coral_flutter/docs/bloc_patterns.md

 Now that we have fired the `CounterEvent_Increment` event from the UI, we need to handle it inside of our `CounterBloc`.

-_Note: If you are familiar with Flutter Bloc, you will know that they deprecated `mapEventToState` in favor of using `on<EventName>`.
-We were unhappy with this change because it doesn't play nicely with switching over enums.
-Since we prefer using enums for our eventType, `CoralBloc` exposes the deprecated api, `mapEventToState`, and maps it correctly to `on` under the hood._

 ```dart
 class CounterBloc extends CoralBloc<CounterEvent, CounterState> {
   CounterBloc()